ARPOISE/ARpoise/php/porpoise/README.md

 The values set above would enable the Unity Method ScreenCapture.CaptureScreenshot, public static void CaptureScreenshot(string filename, int superSize); with a superSize value of 1.
 See https://docs.unity3d.com/ScriptReference/ScreenCapture.CaptureScreenshot.html.

-**Note:** Use this parameter if you want to create super sized screen captures.
+**Note:** Use the value of this parameter if you want to create super sized screen captures.
+E.g. use 2 for creating screen shots with twice the resolution of the screen of the device.
-A screenshot is taken and stored on the user's device **EVERY** time the user tabs the screen, so use this feature with caution.
-ARpoise also has no way to copy the screenshots from the device to a different computer.

-On Android the screenshots are stored in the directory '\Phone\Android\data\com.arpoise.ARpoise\files' and can be accessed once the device is connected to a PC.

-For iOS devices an application like iMazing can be used to copy the screenshots, see https://imazing.com/.
+A camera icon is displayed in the upper right corner of the screen of the device.
+When a user tabs that button, a screenshot is taken and stored in the photo library on the user's device.

 ---
 - **ApplicationSleepInterval**: